 This tutorial describes how to create a module for Drupal 7.
 If your goal is to convert a module from Drupal 6 or earlier to Drupal 7, see: Updating your modules.

 A module is a collection of functions that link into Drupal, providing additional functionality for your Drupal installation.
 After reading this tutorial, you will be able to create a basic block module and use it as a template for more advanced modules.

 - Basic PHP knowledge, including syntax and the concept of PHP objects

 - Basic understanding of database tables, fields, records and SQL statements

 - Webserver access

 This tutorial does not assume you have any knowledge about the inner workings of a Drupal module.

-When you are finished developing your module, you may want to contribute it back to the community, so then follow the instructions for creating a new full project.
+When you are finished developing a useful module, you may want to contribute it back to the community.
+If so follow the instructions for: creating a new full project.